oliviermirat/ZebraZoom/README.md

 - notMovingNumberOfFramesThresholdForSleep : by a number representing the 'number of frames not moving' threshold between sleep and non-sleep time periods<br/>

 Optionally, some additional parameters can be added to the 'python -m zebrazoom dataPostProcessing etc...' line above, in the following order:<br/>
+- specifiedStartTime : time at which the experiment started, you must specify this parameter in the format Hours:Minutes:Seconds (for example this could be 00:03:18 for 3 hours and 18 minutes, or it could be 15:00:07 for 15 hours and 7 seconds, etc...).
+You can also put this parameter at 0 for the time 00:00:00
 - distanceTravelledRollingMedianFilter : window of a rolling median filter applied on the distance travelled (before the speed is calculated).
 If this parameter is not specified (by default), no rolling median filter is applied.<br/>
 - videoPixelSize : pixelSize of the video, if this parameter is not specified it will be set to the 'videoPixelSize' parameter set in the configuration file used to launch the tracking (and if also unspecified in the configuration file, it will be set to the value 1)<br/>
 - videoFPS : fps of the video, if this parameter is not specified it will be set to the 'videoFPS' parameter set in the configuration file used to launch the tracking (and if also unspecified in the configuration file, it will be set to the value 1)<br/>